15Five stock

 Frequently asked questions

-Is 15Five still a private company?
+Is 15Five a public or private company?

 What is 15Five's valuation?